AI OTIF Improvement Framework

 - Food and beverage sectors apply AI to ensure compliance with safety regulations and quality control.

-- Transportation services can optimize route planning and fleet management using AI insights.
+- Transportation services can optimize fleet management and route planning using AI insights.

 - Establish baseline metrics before implementation to track progress effectively.